transport-data/portal/frontend/md/faq/question_resources_6.md

 ---
-title: How to publishing data via the API?
+title: How to submit data via the API?
 category: devs
 ---